Anchorage, Seward, Kenai Fjords National Park, Cooper Landing, Soldotna, Kenai, Homer, Kodiak

-Arrive in Anchorage Begin your journey in Alaska’s largest city where you can experience our rich culture & heritage.
-Visit the Alaska Native Heritage Center, the Anchorage Museum of History & Art or the Alaska Aviation Heritage Museum.
-Enjoy fine dining and shopping downtown without having to pay a sales tax!
-Or take a day trip on the Alaska Railroad (Alaska Scenic Byway) to go rafting or day boat cruising.
+Begin your journey in Alaska’s largest city where you can experience our rich culture & heritage.
+Visit the Alaska Native Heritage Center, the Anchorage Museum or the Alaska Aviation Heritage Museum.
+Enjoy fine dining and shopping downtown, or take a day trip on the Alaska Railroad.

 Day 2 Seward

 Head south on the scenic Seward Highway 125 miles to Seward.
 Or disembark off your cruise ship in the quaint waterfront town of Seward.
 Spend the day exploring Kenai Fjords National Park on a day boat cruise, kayak or guided sport fishing charter.
 Overnight at one of the many hotels or B&Bs.

 Spend the morning in Seward at the Alaska SeaLife Center or get up close to glaciers by walking to Exit Glacier or taking a helicopter trip to the top of the glacier.
 You can even mush dogs on a glacier or take a sled dog ride with an Iditarod champion.
 Then head north to the community of Cooper Landing, home of the world famous Kenai River.
 Enjoy a float or fishing trip down the river or go horseback riding in the mountains.
 Overnight in a lodge or cabin.